 Inside Cu Chi Tunnels

 Do you want to learn more about the Vietnam War?
-Want to personally experience the struggle, hardship of Vietnamese soldiers to survive during wartime?
+Want to personally experience the struggle, and hardship of Vietnamese soldiers to survive during wartime?
 Come dig through the Cu Chi Tunnels, one of the top tours in Vietnam recommended for history enthusiasts.
 This unique underground network reaches 10 meters below surface level, with complex branches spread out like cobwebs extending to nearly 250 kilometers.
-This giant labyrinth acted not only as a bunker, shielding the soldiers from the constant rain of bombs and bullets, it was also constructed with dormitory, infirmary, kitchen, ammunition storage, and deadly traps.
+This giant labyrinth acted not only as a bunker, shielding the soldiers from the constant rain of bombs and bullets, it was also constructed with a dormitory, infirmary, kitchen, ammunition storage, and deadly traps.

 Hunching over while trying to navigate around this dark, narrow space you will be amazed by the perseverance, bravery, and resourcefulness of the soldiers who operated here.
 As the visit comes to an end, you can also practice your shooting skill at the firing range or purchase handcrafted souvenirs made from bullet shells and bamboo.

-Located 60 kilometers northwest of Ho Chi Minh City, you can get here by motorbike, bus, however, the most convenient way to visit the tunnels is to go on a private guided tour.
+Located 60 kilometers northwest of Ho Chi Minh City, you can get here by motorbike, or bus, however, the most convenient way to visit the tunnels is to go on a private guided tour.